-FLETC's Chief Security Office is charged with protecting the FLETC community and integrity of its programs through a wide range of proactive security, law enforcement, investigative, and emergency management services.
+FLETC's Office of Security and Professional Responsibility (OSPR) is charged with protecting the FLETC community and integrity of its programs through a wide range of proactive security, law enforcement, investigative, and emergency management services.

 Who responds to a crime, active threat, medical emergency, or security incidents on FLETC?